 Pin searches a proprietary database of 850M+ pre-indexed profiles; Noon crawls the open web autonomously.
 That’s the core difference, and it shapes everything from search consistency to contact data availability.
 Eighty-four percent of talent leaders plan to use AI sourcing in 2026, per Korn Ferry’s talent acquisition trends report - so choosing the right approach matters now.

-Pin’s AI handles both needle-in-a-haystack specialist roles (think “series-B fintech CFO with APAC experience”) and high-volume hiring (50+ nurses in a metro area) from the same platform.
+From a single platform, Pin’s AI handles both needle-in-a-haystack specialist roles (think “series-B fintech CFO with APAC experience”) and high-volume hiring (50+ nurses in a metro area).
 Most competitors force you to choose one approach or the other.
 Pin doesn’t.

 Noon AI sourcing relies on autonomous web crawling.
 Its AI scans LinkedIn, GitHub, Reddit, Slack communities, and personal websites to find candidates.
 The system uses Reinforcement Learning from Human Feedback (RLHF) - the same training technique behind large language models - to improve its recommendations based on hiring manager feedback.
 That’s a genuinely interesting approach.
 Although Noon’s RLHF model improves over time as hiring managers provide feedback, the underlying search still depends on how visible a candidate’s online presence is at the moment the crawl runs.